 Patients are already confused by what we do.
 Wouldn't a name change just confuse them even more?

 Part of this patient confusion comes from the term assistant.
-It assumes (rightfully so) that we are indeed "assisting" someone; in this case a doctor.
+It assumes that we are indeed "assisting" someone; in this case, a doctor.

 But, this, in my opinion, is just semantics.
-I am proud of what I do as a Physician Assistant and the high quality of service I bring to my patients.
+I am proud of what I do as a physician assistant and the quality of service I provide my patients.

-When my patients ask me when I am going to become a doctor, I just smile and explain the millions of reasons why I love my job, why I became a PA and why even if given a free "upgrade" to MD I would never even consider it.
+When my patients ask, "when am I going to become a doctor," I just smile and explain the millions of reasons why I love my job, why I became a PA and why even if given a free "upgrade" to MD I would never even consider it.

 The term associate is not absent of ambiguity.